ms/buildtogether.tech/starting/index.md

 ## Grades

-<span class="fixme">deciding what to build (escaping the build trap) and its relation to grades</span>
+Many organizations make the mistake of focusing on outputs rather than on outcomes <cite>Perri2018</cite>.
+In software companies, this usually takes the form of measuring progress by the number of features added to a product rather than by whether changes to the product are actually making people's lives easier. <span class="fixme">Data on percentage of features used https://github.com/gvwilson/buildtogether.tech/issues/81.</span>

+The equivalent mistake in a project course is to measure progress by the amount of code you are writing rather than by how your work compares to the grading scheme.
+Doing this doesn't mean you should only do things that are going to show up on your transcript, but if you're going to, you should do so knowingly.

-The first step in any project (not just classroom projects) is to figure out where the goalposts are, so you know which way to kick the ball.
+The first step in any project is therefore to figure out where the goalposts are, so you know which way to kick the ball.
 If you're an academic, this means finding something that is interesting and challenging enough to be publishable, but not intractable.
 In a startup, it means figuring out what you can build that people will pay for.
-Working for someone else?
+If you're working for someone else, your boss should tell you what you're responsible for and the <span g="hr">HR department</span>
-Check your job description (including criteria for performance evaluation and bonuses), and work accordingly.
+should tell you what the criteria are for performance evaluation and bonuses.

-Life's easier if you're a student: all you have to do is check the marking scheme.
-In a project course this typically has:
+Again, you don't have to do only those things, but if you're going to drop any or put time elsewhere, you should do it with your eyes open.

+Your grade in a project course is typically based on:

 The software you produce.
 :   Does it build and run?
 Does it meet the customer's requirements (or the